Contact

 Visits

-The Frans Masereel Centrum can be visited during exhibitions or events only.
+The Frans Masereel Centrum is open to visitors only during exhibitions and events or by appointment.

-Save the date for Open Masereel: a big art festival on Sunday 24 March 2024 including a Print Art Fair and the presentation of Hibernus #2.
+In the spring of 2024 we opened the doors on Sunday March 24 for Open Masereel, an arts festival including a Print Art Fair and the presentation of Hibernus #2.

 Accessibility